Bush (British band): The Art of Survival and Loaded: The Greatest Hits 1994–2023 (2022–2025)

 On 7 March 2022, Bush announced a United States tour with Alice in Chains and Breaking Benjamin, to run from August to October.

 On 27 July 2022, Bush announced that their ninth studio album, The Art of Survival, would be released on 7 October, and released the lead single, "More Than Machines".
 The second single, "Heavy Is the Ocean", was released on 16 September.

 On 5 September 2023, Blabbermouth reported that Bush were to issue a greatest hits compilation later that year, the first to feature any of their post-2010 reunion material and Bush's second overall.
 The band announced an accompanying single, "Nowhere to Go But Everywhere", which was released on 22 September.
 On the same day, Bush revealed the title of the new compilation, Loaded: The Greatest Hits 1994-2023 and announced a promotional US tour.

 Blabbermouth reported in early December 2023 that Rossdale had confirmed he was already "7 songs into another [Bush] record", which Rossdale hoped to release in early 2024.

 It was announced in August 2024 that Bush would release an EP, scheduled for release that September.
 Although the EP, titled Loads of Remixes, featured no new original content, it consisted of remixed versions of past Bush hits.
 The release was preceded in late July 2024 by a remixed edition of "Glycerine" created by bass player Corey Britz and titled "Corey's Bedroom Mix", and a version of "Swallowed" remixed in collaboration with Queens of the Stone Age bassist Michael Shuman's side project GLU.

-I Beat Loneliness (2024-present)
+I Beat Loneliness (2024–present)

 Rossdale confirmed on 2 September 2024 that a new Bush studio album had been recorded.

 On 2 January 2025, Gavin Rossdale set the title for the tenth Bush studio release as I Beat Loneliness, scheduled for release that year.
+Bush will tour in April and May of 2026 with Mammoth..

+The album I Beat Loneliness was released on July 18, 2025 and received mostly favorable reviews.